ericniebler/range-v3/doc/index.md

     };
 ~~~~~~~

-The `range_facade` class generates an iterator and begin/end member functions from the minimal interface provided by `c_string_range`.
+The `view_facade` class generates an iterator and begin/end member functions from the minimal interface provided by `c_string_range`.
 This is an example of a very simple range for which it is not necessary to separate the range itself from the thing that iterates the range.
 Future examples will show examples of more sophisticated ranges.

 With `c_string_range`, you can now use algorithms to operate on null-terminated strings, as below: